ubco-cmps/data551_course/class/milestone2.md

 - I recommend creating `requirements.txt` manually
   and only fix the versions of dash and plotly.
     - Don't forget to include `gunicorn`.
-- Don't wait to deploy until Saturday night after you have implemented every single feature you want.
+- Don't wait to deploy until the last minute after you have implemented every single feature you want.
   You will not have time to solve potential issues.
     - Deploy early and check that things are working,